March 01, 2023

 Texas being a non-disclosure state, Zillow and other real estate portals cannot display sale prices.

 Texas is a non-disclosure state.
 Home sale prices are not public records.
 But, they are available on the MLS!
 Anyone with access to MLS can see the sale prices.
 You will have to approach a realtor.
 They can pull up the sale price info for you.
+When protesting your annual appraised value, you will need sales comps along with equity comps, to effectively counter the appraisal district's value.
+You can get sale comps from a realtor.
+Most realtors will give it for free.
+Some may charge a fee.
+Keep your neighborhood realtors in good books!

 Texas appraisal districts lack the most complete and accurate basis for determining property values.
 This is like making a store clerk guess the correct sales tax on an item while you cover up the bar code and hide the price.